yogesh-studypad/cocos-docs/manual/framework/html5/release-notes/v3.3/release-note/en.md

 - Upgrade SpiderMonkey to v33, this will improve native engine performance and stability.
 - Support Windows Phone 8 for the native engine.
 - Add 3D module bindings for the native engine.
-- Add Box2d engine with a emscripten version in both web and native engine.
+- Add Box2d engine with an emscripten version in both web and native engine.
 - Upgrade Spine runtime's API.
 - Improve Web engine UI system performance.